 One of the best datasets for understanding the explosive growth of cities across the world in the last 65 years in the UN World Urbanisation Prospects research, which records individual city populations from 1950 to 2014, and includes predicted populations up to 2030.
 I have been meaning to create an interactive map of this fascinating data for a while, and have now completed this at- luminocity3d.org/WorldCity/

-The map uses proportional circles representing city populations in the years 1950, 1990, 2015 and 2030, highlighting the regions in the globe with the most spectacular urban growth, and the time period when this growth occurred (I first saw this technique used in a static map at LSE Cities Urban Age).
+The map uses proportional circles representing city populations in the years 1950, 1990, 2015 and 2030, highlighting the regions in the globe with the most spectacular urban growth, and the time period when this growth occurred.
+This technique of overlaying proportional circles to show population change over time was first developed in a static map at LSE Cities Urban Age by Guido Robazza.
 Naturally China, India, Africa and Latin America jump out in the map, while Europe is largely static (except for Turkey).
 You can also explore time-series graphs and statistics for individual cities by moving your cursor over each city.

 The site also includes queries of the city statistics, for example highlighting the world’s largest cities in different years.
 It’s amazing to see the dramatic changes between 1950 and 2015.
 London was the 3rd largest city in the world in 1950, and is now the 36th.
 In 1950 there were no African cities and only one Indian city in the world’s top 12, but by 2030 this list is dominated by South Asian, East Asian and African cities.